Coccothrinax boschiana

 Coccothrinax boschiana Information

-A solitary, tall, drought tolerant, alkaline soil tolerant, salt-tolerant, moderately slow growing, monoecious palm.
-Rare in cultivation, locally common in the wild.
+A solitary, tall, drought tolerant, moderately slow growing, monoecious palm.
+Rare in cultivation and locally common in the wild.
 It has a hairy, grey-brown trunk, 12 m.
 (39 ft.) tall, 15.2 cm.
 (6 inch) diameter with no obvious leaf scars, and large partially segmented, palmate (fan) leaves, 1.2 m.
 (4 ft.) long, 1.2 m.
-(4 ft.) wide, golden above and, silvery white beneath.
+(4 ft.) wide, golden above and silvery white beneath.

 A beautiful species.
 Palms can bloom when only 1 m tall.
 Probably the most exciting character is the color of the leaves, which can be roughly described as golden above and silvery below.
 The palm grows right on the sea cliffs overlooking the ocean.
 It takes strong salt-laden winds with ease.